bnfour/ritsu-fuse/readme.md

 to stop the app and also remove the created file system.

 ## Technical notes
-TODO mtab entry, anything else, also see next section
+TODO mtab entry, usage as library, also see next section

 ## Disclaimers/notes
 TODO sort